 Cognitive behavioral therapy

 Psychiatrists often prescribe CBT for people living with social anxiety.
 Although doctors’ offices may be closed, some CBT therapists offer services online.
-Internet-based CBT can be an effective strategy when in-person therapy is not possible.

 Other psychological strategies